Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 The phases of the Software Development Life Cycle take place in chronological order.

-In each stage, a certain objective must be met before moving to the next.
+In each stage, a specific objective must be met before moving to the next.

 Of course, once your app is fully developed and released onto the market, it’s your job to do the upkeep.

-Let’s know the 6 stages/phases of the Software Development Life Cycle (SDLC).
+Let’s know the six stages/phases of the Software Development Life Cycle (SDLC).

 1. Defining

-Also called requirement analysis, defining project requirements is the most important stage of the SDLC.
+Also called requirement analysis, defining project requirements is the most critical stage of the SDLC.

 Senior members of the team gather inputs from your client, the sales department, market surveys, and domain experts in the industry.